Extreme Value Statistics of the Halo and Stellar Mass Distributions at High Redshift: are JWST Results in Tension with {\Lambda}CDM?: Extreme Value Statistics on a Fixed Redshift Hypersurface

 Together, these equations can be used to estimate the EVS PDF for a constant redshift co-moving volume $V$, where the total number of haloes $N = n_{\mathrm{tot}} V$.\footnote{It is impractical and unnecessary to integrate between inifinite endpoints.
 We use conservative finite limits of $10^{6} \leqslant m \leqslant 10^{17}$ at all redshifts; the choice of these makes no difference to our results.}

 The IID assumption will be broken where haloes are significantly clustered.
-Where the volume probed is sufficiently large the distribution is essentially homogeneous. \cite{davis_most_2011} state that this volume limit is achieved above $\sim (100 \; \mathrm{Mpc})^3$.
+Where the volume probed is sufficiently large the distribution is essentially homogeneous.
+A number of studies have shown that this volume limit is achieved above $\sim (100 \; \mathrm{Mpc})^3$ \citep{gelb_cold_1994,power_impact_2006,reed_halo_2007,davis_most_2011}.
+Another consideration when comparing to periodic simulations is the impact of finite-volume effects on the abundance of galaxies.
+In a given periodic volume there is a maximum fundamental mode that can be represented, and large scale power on scales greater than the size of the simulation volume will not be captured.
+Additionally, only discrete modes can be represented in periodic volumes.
+These approximations can impact the halo mass function, particularly at the high mass end where the effect of these large modes is more pronounced \citep{reed_halo_2007,derose_aemulus_2019}.
+However, the volume at which these effects become pronounced has been shown to be $< (100 \; \mathrm{Mpc})^3$; \cite{lukic_halo_2007} show that the effect in boxes of this volume is < 10\% on the normalisation of the halo mass function (< 0.05 dex), subdominant to statistical error.
 In this study we only analyse simulated and observational volumes above this limit.